alarm-redist/fifty-states/analyses/NM_cd_2020/doc_NM_cd_2020.md

 Data for New Mexico' 2020 congressional district map comes from New Mexico Legislature's [Maps and Data](https://www.nmlegis.gov/Redistricting2021/Maps_And_Data?ID202=221711.1).

 ## Pre-processing Notes
-To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 2010 plan.
+To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border under the 2010 plan.

 ## Simulation Notes
 We sample 5,000 districting plans for New Mexico across two independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.